Anchorsify/Anchorsify.github.io/_projects/GeneralNin.md

  - Area: X
  - Speed: (Special)
  - Seal Speed: 16
+ - Tags: Targeted Area of Effect

 Effects: One shuriken must be thrown each time this jutsu is used.
 X additional shuriken are created in mid-flight, and vanish after this technique is resolved.
 X has a maximum value of your CHA.
 Two things must be determined: the attack's strength, and its number of targets.
 You may direct up to (DEX+CHA)/12 shuriken at any single target.
 Its Speed and Damage are determined following the normal rules for multi-throws.
 Determine what a normal Stamina cost would be for a multi-throw using that many shuriken; that becomes the "Special" portion of Shuriken Shadow Clone's Chakra cost.
 You may attack any number of targets that way, using up to a maximum of X+1 shuriken.
 This is selective, meaning you may choose to hit or ignore people as you wish within the targeted area.
-Area-of-Effect dodge penalties do apply normally, however.
+Area of Effect dodge penalties do apply normally, however.
 This is treated as a ranged taijutsu multi-throw using shuriken, and does receive the normal +2 Accuracy from shuriken.
 No matter how many people are targeted, this is treated as a single attack, with one Accuracy and one damage roll.
 Shuriken Shadow Clone Technique cannot be used with poisoned weapons.

 #### --( Nunoshibari no Jutsu - Cloth Binding Technique )--
 The shinobi uses a giant roll of cloth to wrap their target and, of course, infuses it with chakra.
 Not only does this make it significantly stronger (as one would hope, seeing as cloth is not generally known for its ability to restrain superhuman ninjas), but it also lays a foundation upon which various sealing jutsu can be applied, should the shinobi performing this technique, or one of their allies, know any.